The Contemptible Citizen Kane

 These sycophants, called "critics," don't get the job just because they're sycophants, they are relatives and associates, perhaps through various clubs or organizations.

 The makeup, though, was quite fine, particularly the "old man makeup" Welles wore, for the era, at least on the small screen.
-Some of the dramatic pans, like upwards from the stage into the rafters, were nice effects.
+Some of the dramatic pans, like upwards from the stage into the rafters of a theater, were nice effects.
 But even if they had been new creations pioneered in Citizen Kane, it would have made Kane innovative, a technical accomplishment, not one of the best.

 Any "innovation" has to be with purpose, in making the movie fresh, memorable or breathtaking.
 With Kane, the technical aspects don't add up to a good-looking movie.
 Any lauded "innovation" is largely in the shills' and fan-cucks' heads.
 An ugly film with a few dashes of flair just doesn't cut it.
 A great movie is consistently wonderful, always admirable.